 The annual sunflower (Helianthus annuus) and perennial sunflowers (Helianthus spp., USDA zones 3 through 9), provide bright yellow, white, orange and burgundy flowers in the garden.
 While some of the annual cultivars produce the large seed heads that wildlife and humans enjoy, the perennials are suitable for both borders and backdrops, depending on the species, cultivar and size.
 You might enjoy your sunflower plants as they are, but when you deadhead sunflowers, and other flowers, it helps you enjoy their future blooms even longer.

-Why to Deadhead
+Why Deadhead Sunflowers?

 Deadheading has other advantages.
 For example, removing the fading flowers can make the plants look tidier.
 If you don't want sunflowers growing from seeds on their own in the same garden next year, then deadhead to prevent the seeds from forming and dropping into the garden soil.